SCOLIOSIS

 • Location of the curve – according to some experts, thoracic curves are more likely to progress than curves in other regions of the spine.

-• Possibility of curve progression – patients who possess large curves prior to their growth spurts become more likely for the curve to progress as they grow older.
+• Possibility of curve progression – patients who possess large curves before their growth spurts become more likely for the curve to progress as they grow older.

 After these variables are assessed, the doctor may suggest the following treatment: